w3c/media-wg/meetings/2025-06-10-Media_Working_Group_Teleconference-agenda.md

 This agenda can be viewed and updated on [GitHub](https://github.com/w3c/media-wg/blob/main/meetings/2025-06-10-Media_Working_Group_Teleconference-agenda.md).

-If you would like to add an item to the agenda, please open a pull request against this agenda.
+If you would like to add an item to the agenda, please open a pull request against this agenda or contact the chairs.

 #### Rechartering